Carricossauro/cin/README.md

 ## How it works

 All inputs given are stored and added to a file in /tmp directory.
 It is then compiled by gcc.
 If input results in error, that line is removed.
-The program currently supports C code (no macros) written in one line.
+The program currently supports C code (with macros) written in one line.

 ## How to install